Karmarkar's algorithm: Example

 That is, there are 2 variables $x_1, x_2$ and 11 constraints associated with varying values of $p$.
 This figure shows each iteration of the algorithm as red circle points.
 The constraints are shown as blue lines.

-Patent controversy – can mathematics be patented?
+Patent controversy

 At the time he invented the algorithm, Karmarkar was employed by IBM as a postdoctoral fellow in the IBM San Jose Research Laboratory in California.
 On August 11, 1983 he gave a seminar at Stanford University explaining the algorithm, with his affiliation still listed as IBM.
 By the fall of 1983 Karmarkar started to work at AT&T and submitted his paper to the 1984 ACM Symposium on Theory of Computing (STOC, held April 30 - May 2, 1984) stating AT&T Bell Laboratories as his affiliation.
 After applying the algorithm to optimizing AT&T's telephone network, they realized that his invention could be of practical importance.
 In April 1985, AT&T promptly applied for a patent on his algorithm.